drshahizan/HPDP/assignment/submission/ass1/DEADPOOL/case_study1a/readme.md

 <div align="center">

-Figure 1: To import Dataset
+Figure 1: Import Dataset to Google Sheet
 </div>
 ## Contribution 🛠️
 Please create an [Issue](https://github.com/drshahizan/BDM/issues) for any improvements, suggestions or errors in the content.